-As a family law solicitor experienced in advising on all areas of relationship breakdown, David was approached to join the Board at DRASACS in early 2012.
-He is a specialist family law solicitor at Irwin Mitchell LLP, whose Yorkshire Family Law department is Ranked No. 1 in Chambers & Partners UK Legal Directory and regularly advises clients in cases involving domestic violence and abuse.
+As a family law solicitor experienced in advising on all areas of family and relationship breakdown, David was approached to join the Board at DRASACS in early 2012 and became Chair of our Board of Trustees in 2015.

 “In a time where vital services are perpetually under threat from cuts and lack of money, it’s imperative that support for organisations such as DRASACS is readily available to guarantee they are here in the years to come to carry on with the outstanding work they are doing.”

 Having been a registered nurse since 1984, Dawn has had a varied, fulfilling and wide-ranging career.
 During the years since qualifying as a nurse she has successfully studied for a number of post-registration awards, both clinically focussed and academic including Bachelors and Masters Degrees, whilst balancing the demands of a very busy work and family life.

 In recent years Dawn has worked at a senior level in a number of local NHS Trusts being an Assistant Director of Nursing in South West Yorkshire Partnership NHS Foundation Trust, Head of Nursing for Medicine in the Rotherham Foundation Trust and currently Lead Nurse for Specialist Palliative Care in Sheffield Hospitals NHS Foundation Trust.